skddl007/Cricket-Image/README.md

 4. Connect your GitHub repository
 5. Configure the environment variables:
    - `GROQ_API_KEY`: [your Groq API key]
+   - `SECRET_KEY`: [a secure random string for Flask sessions]
 6. Click "Apply" to deploy the application

-The `render.yaml` file will automatically configure the web service running the Streamlit application.
+The `render.yaml` file will automatically configure the web service running the Flask application.

-### Option 2: Manual Deployment
+### Manual Deployment

 If you prefer to set up services manually on Render: